pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

 - Disadvantage of sliding window is the computation time.
 - In the era of machine learning before deep learning, people used a hand crafted linear classifiers that classifies the object and then use the sliding window technique.
 The linear classier make it a cheap computation.
 But in the deep learning era that is so  computational expensive due to the complexity of the deep learning model.
 - To solve this problem, we can implement the sliding windows with a ***Convolutional approach***.
-- One other idea is to compress your deep learning model.

 ### Convolutional Implementation of Sliding Windows